Austria–India relations: Cultural relations

 Austrian Joseph Tiefenthaler was a Jesuit missionary and one of the earliest European geographers to write about India.
 The Society of Jesus sent Tiefenthaler to India in 1740 where he was established as the rector of the Jesuit school in Agra.
 Tiefenthaler lived in India until his death on 5 July 1785 in Lucknow.
 His remains are buried in the mission cemetery in Agra.
 Thienfaler's travelogues, among others, were considered as exhibits by the Supreme Court of India in its verdict on the Ayodhya dispute in 2019.

 Sanskrit began to be taught at the University of Vienna in 1845.
 A chair for Sanskrit studies was established, and later converted into a chair for Indology.
 In 1955, it transformed again into a separate Institute for South Asian, Tibetan and Buddhist Studies, whose main focus is Indology.
 A Memorandum of Understanding (MoU) to establish a short–term Chair of Indian Studies at the university was signed between the Indian Council for Cultural Relations (ICCR) and the University of Vienna in February 2011 and renewed in 2016.

 Several Indian artists have performed in Austria.
 Amjad Ali Khan, Zakir Hussain, Hariprasad Chaurasia, Vishwa Mohan Bhatt, and Anoushka Shankar have performed in Vienna.
 Conductor Zubin Mehta is associated with the Vienna Philharmonic and has given New Year's performances at the famous Musikverein concert hall, including the 2015 concert.
 Recently, Bollywood films have begun to be screened at major multiplexes in Vienna.
 Several Bollywood films have been filmed in Austria given its scenic locales.
 An MoU on Cultural Exchange was signed by India and Austria in February 2016.

 A large number of Indian tourists visit Austria annually.
 In 2013, about 25,000 Indians visited Vienna.

 Indians in Austria

 There were around 31,000 Indians living in Austria as of September 2019.
 The majority are from the states of Kerala and Punjab and primarily work in the healthcare sector or are self-employed.

+Migration and Mobility Agreement

+Signed in May of 2023 at the EU Indo-Pacific Ministerial Forum in Stockholm by Austrian Foreign Minister Alexander Schallenberg and his Indian counterpart, Subrahmanyam Jaishankar, the partnership will serve to make legal work migration easier, improve exchanges between students in India and Austria including rapid visa processing especially for journalists and researchers, and create an Austrian-Indian Working Holiday Programme.